Variance Stabilizing Transformations for Electricity Price Forecasting in Periods of Increased Volatility: Methodology

 \subsubsection{NARX model}

 The first base model used in this study is a feedforward neural network within the NARX (nonlinear autoregression with exogenous variables) framework.
 This model is implemented in a series-parallel architecture \citep{xie:tan:lia:2009}.
 The model setup, including the selection of inputs and the network architecture, was adopted directly from \citet{lip:uni:25}, where it served as the baseline for point forecasting.
+The network consists of a single hidden layer with five neurons and a subsequent linear layer producing a single-valued output (see figure \ref{fig:NARX}) The state of the i-th neuron in the hidden layer can be expressed as:

+where $x_j$ is the j-th regressor and $n$ is the number of regressors. $f(\cdot)$ is a nonlinear activation function, in this study selected to be a hyperbolic tangent function.
+The final output layer is a linear combination of the hidden-layer neuron states:

+Model parameters are estimated in Matlab using the \texttt{trainlm} function, which implements the Levenberg--Marquardt optimization algorithm \citep{hag:men:1994}.
+To mitigate overfitting, early stopping is applied: training is halted when the validation error, computed using a 9:1 training-to-validation split, does not improve for 10 consecutive epochs.

-The network consists of a single hidden layer with five neurons (tanh activation) and a linear output layer (see Figure \ref{fig:NARX}).
-The inputs include lagged electricity prices, daily price extremes, the most recent price at midnight, day-ahead forecasts of load and renewable energy source (RES) generation, commodity prices (coal, gas, oil, and EUAs), and weekday dummies — consistent with the best practices established in earlier studies \citep{bil:gia:del:rav:23,che:uni:wer:25,zie:wer:18}.
+The inputs include lagged electricity prices, daily price extremes, the most recent price at midnight, day-ahead forecasts of load and renewable energy source (RES) generation, commodity prices (coal, gas, oil, and EUAs), and weekday dummies — consistent with the best practices established in earlier studies \citep{bil:gia:del:rav:23,che:uni:wer:25}.
 A separate model is trained for each hour using a rolling window approach.
 To reduce estimation variance, an ensemble of ten independently trained NARX models is used for each forecast, and the final prediction is taken as the average across ensemble members.